Bidriware: Soil speciality

 Bidri artisans blacken their wares using soil obtained from a 15th-century fort in Bidar.
 They say that in some parts of the fort, the soil does not receive sunlight or rain for years on end, and this gives the soil its desired properties.
 When the artisans go to the fort looking for such soil, they identify it by taste.
 The fort is a tourist attraction, protected from development but accessible to the public, and the guards do not mind the artisans sneaking out small quantities of soil every now and then.

 Chemical analysis of the aforementioned soil shows it to be rich in alkaline nitrates.
 It is believed that the nitrates oxidize the copper in the brass to create copper(II) oxide, which is black in color.
 Sunlight breaks down nitrate, which would explain why the soil in the parts of the fort that are sheltered from sunlight is rich in nitrates.

-Patterns

-Traditionally, various flowers (known as asharfi-ki-booti), leaves (vine creepers), geometric designs, human figures, stylized poppy plants with flowers, etc. are commonly found on the items.
-Demand for the patterns of Persian roses and passages from the Quran in Arabic script are also in great demand in the West.